b-fuze/discord.py/docs/api.rst

     printed to stderr and the exception is ignored.
 If you want to change this behaviour and handle the exception for whatever reason yourself, this event can be overridden.
-Which, when done, will suppress the default action of printing the traceback.
+Which, when done, will supress the default action of printing the traceback.

-    The information of the exception raised and the exception itself can be retrieved with a standard call to ``sys.exc_info()``.
+    The information of the exception rasied and the exception itself can be retreived with a standard call to ``sys.exc_info()``.

-    If you want exception to propagate out of the :class:`Client` class you can define an ``on_error`` handler consisting of a single empty ``raise`` statement.
+    If you want exception to propogate out of the :class:`Client` class you can define an ``on_error`` handler consisting of a single empty ``raise`` statement.
 Exceptions raised by ``on_error`` will not be handled in any way by :class:`Client`.